-'Nobody can convert you to Hinduism, because it is not a religion, but a set of beliefs and practices.
-Everything is acceptable in Hinduism because there is no single authority or organization either to accept it or to reject it or to oppose it on behalf of Hinduism.'
+'Nobody can convert you to Hinduism, because it is not a religion, but it is a Culture, a way of leaving life, a set of beliefs and practices.
+Everything is acceptable in Hinduism because there is no single Authority or Organization either to accept you or to reject you or to oppose you on behalf of Hinduism.'

-I told her - if you look for meaning in life, don't look for it in religions; don't go from one cult to another or from one guru to the next.
+He told her - if you look for meaning in life, don't look for it in religions; don't go from one cult to another or from one Guru to the next.

 Loving each and every creation of the God is absolute and real.
 'Isavasyam idam sarvam' Isam (the God) is present (inhabits) here everywhere - nothing exists separate from the God, because God is present everywhere.
 Respect every living being and non-living things as God.
 That's what Hinduism teaches you.

 Hinduism is referred to as Sanathana Dharma, the eternal faith.
 It is based on the practice of Dharma, the code of life.
 The most important aspect of Hinduism is being truthful to oneself.
 Hinduism has no monopoly on ideas.
 It is open to all.
 Hindus believe in one God (not a personal one) expressed in different forms.
 For them, God is timeless and formless entity.

 Ancestors of today's Hindus believe in eternal truths and cosmic laws and these truths are opened to anyone who seeks them.
 But there is a section of Hindus who are either superstitious or turned fanatic to make this an organized religion like others.
 The British coin the word 'Hindu' and considered it as a religion.